lena-ye/VEX-API/README.md

 ### Instructions
 1. log in
 2. create Access Token to become authorized
-3. paste your Access Token into the code files to get response
+3. paste your Access Token into config.py to be applied and get response

 <br>